 The City of Sanford conducts an annual Unidirectional Flushing (UDF) and Hydrant Maintenance Program.
 This program affects only those subdivisions and areas that are on the City’s water system.
 Private systems and those complexes on master-meters will not be apart of this program.
 The City of Sanford water distribution system is a complex network, where sediment or deposits may naturally accumulate in the pipes over time.
 The flushing program removes sediment and ensures that the distribution system is operating at its best.
-Flushing is done Monday through Thursday between 9:00AM and 4:00PM.
+The UDF program began May 2, 2022, and will last for 12 months.
+Flushing is done Monday through Thursday between 7:00AM and 5:00PM.

 When will the program begin?

 If flushing and testing of hydrants is expected to begin within the next 30 to 60 days in your designated service area, you will see “Notice” signs in your area as mention below.

 What should I expect while city staff is flushing in my area?